wbgym/pizza-bundle/README.md

 # Webteam Pizza Bundle
-Adds a pizzaservice management functionality for the Contao backend.
+Provides a pizza service management functionality for the Contao backend.

 # Note
 This bundle was developed for a workshop, explaining the extensibility of the Contao framework.